tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This long cloak with a full hood keeps you warm and dry, regardless of the elements, barring full immersion in water or other liquid.

 **Quirk:** Prefers the outdoors.

 ---

+#### Spy-Master’s Cape

+_Recharge 16+:_ The magic in this dark cape allows you to teleport to any nearby or far away location you can see, but only when you are hidden from the view of all other observers.
+You may use the cape at the moment of discovery to escape.
+For example, if you’re trying to hide from a band of orc scouts, and one of them discovers your hiding place, you may teleport as a reaction just before he sees you.
+Once he looks directly at you, the cloak cannot be activated.

+**Quirk:** Ends conversations by leaving abruptly when the other person looks away.

+---